 Christians have always found Scripture replete with symbols.
-We recognize their spiritual value where they serve as “types” that reveal or point to something greater.
+We recognise their spiritual value where they serve as “types” that reveal something greater.

 Furthermore, in the book of Hebrews we see precedent that God has given things to people that point to something greater – the tabernacle on earth was a copy of the one in Heaven.